 - Nagoya University, Japan

 - National Institute for Medical Research, UK

 - Newquay Zoo, UK

 - Unilever, UK

 All students are allocated an academic Placement Advisor from the University who will have knowledge of the research area in which the student is working whilst on placement.
 The Placement Advisor will conduct formal skype meetings with their allocated student during the year to monitor the student’s progress.

 We offer degrees with industrial experience in the following biosciences subjects.
-The below links will take you to the relevant industrial experience course page on The University of Manchester website.
+The below links will take you to the relevant industrial experience course page (2023 entry) on The University of Manchester website.